What if we pushed lyrics through a series of noisy neural language transformations a la a distortion pedal

 You were once so well dressed You gave a ten-franc piece to the beggars...
 Like a boat without a rudder, like a rolling leaf |

 My favorite transformation: "like a rolling stone" → "like a boat without a rudder, like a rolling leaf".
-The cascaded translation process generated novel metaphorical constructions that preserve the semantic essence of directionless motion while introducing maritime and botanical imagery.
+The cascaded translation process generated novel metaphorical constructions that preserve the semantic essence of directionless motion while introducing a different idiom that has some fresh potential.

 Try It Yourself